 During my time in Thailand so far, it’s been impossible to ignore the presence of racism.
 Dark skin, whether on a Thai, American, Cambodian or any other nationality, is often seen as undesirable here and the market for skin-whitening products is booming as Thais long for lighter, ‘more beautiful’ skin.
-Blackface is frequently used here and the shocked reaction from Westerners usually goes over the heads of most Thais.
+Blackface is frequently used here and the shocked reaction from Westerners usually goes over the heads of many Thais.
 This idea is also affected by the presence of nationalism and xenophobia, which causes some locals to look down on outsiders.
 The abuse and unfavourable treatment of migrant workers from Myanmar and Cambodia are further examples of this.
 The racism I’ve seen here hasn’t always been in the same form as I know it from my home country.
 This post is my attempt at documenting and analysing and documenting it.

-Let’s start with this.
-‘Black Man’ cleaning products.
+Let’s start with ‘Black Man’ cleaning products.
 Yes, this is a real thing.
 In Thailand, you can buy ‘Black Man’ mops, brooms and brushes, all carrying a little logo showing a smiling black guy in a suit, at your service.
 The company’s official website shows that the name has been altered to ‘Be Man’ and the chap in the logo is now white instead of his previous shade of grey.
 However, ‘Black Man’ products are still available through retailers, so this must have been a very recent change.